-2. On or around March 11, 2020, the University announced that because of the COVID-19 pandemic, all classes would be moved online for the remainder of the Spring 2020 semester.
-Defendants instructed students who lived in University residence halls and other oncampus housing to move out if they could, although residence halls would remain open for students who had no choice but to remain on campus.
-On information and belief, most students in oncampus housing have complied with the directive to leave campus.
-In addition, the services that Plaintiff and the proposed Classes' (See Class Definitions, at para.
-49) tuition and fees were intended to cover were no longer available to them.
+2. In or around March 2020, the University announced that because of the COVID-19 pandemic, all classes would be moved online for the remainder of the Winter 2020 semester.

+Defendants instructed students who lived in University residence halls and other on-campus housing to move out if they could, although residence halls would remain open for students who had no choice but to remain on campus.
+On information and belief, most students in on-campus housing have complied with the directive to leave campus.
+In addition, the services that Plaintiffs' and the proposed Classes' (See Class Definitions, para.
+54) tuition and fees were intended to cover were no longer available to them.

-- 3. Despite the cancellation of live in-person instruction, the constructive eviction of students at the University for the remainder of the semester, and the cessation of all campus activities for at least the same time period, the University has not offered adequate refunds of tuition, room and board, and fees paid to cover the cost of certain on-campus services which will no longer be available to students.
-With respect to room and board, the University has merely offered a \$1,120 credit for students who follow its directive to move out of residence halls.
-This \$1,120 credit is not commensurate with the financial losses to the University's students and their families. - 4.
-Half of the semester (which spans from January 6, 2020 through May 1, 2020) remained when the University canceled in-person classes at its campuses on March 11, 2020 and encouraged students not to return after spring break. - 5.
-The University's decision to transition to online classes and to request or encourage students to leave campus were responsible decisions to make, but it is unfair and unlawful for the University to retain full tuition and fees and a disproportionate share of prepaid amounts for room and board costs and fees, effectively passing the losses on to the students and their families.
+3. Despite the cancellation of live in-person instruction, the constructive eviction of students at the University for the remainder of the semester, and the cessation of all campus activities for at least the same time period, the University has not offered adequate refunds of tuition and fees paid to cover the cost of certain on-campus services which will no longer be available to students.
+With respect to room and board, the University has merely offered a \$1,200 credit for students who follow its directive to move out of residence halls.
+This \$1,200 credit is not commensurate with the financial losses to the University's students and their families.

+4. Half of the semester (which spans from January 8, 2020 through April 30, 2020) remained when the University canceled in-person classes at its campuses in March of 2020 and encouraged students not to return after spring break.

+5. The University's decision to transition to online classes and to request or encourage students to leave campus were responsible decisions to make, but it is unfair and unlawful for the University to retain full tuition and fees and a disproportionate share of prepaid amounts for oncampus housing and meal costs and fees, effectively passing the losses on to the students and their families.
 Other higher education institutions across the United States that also have switched to online learning and requested their students leave campus have recognized the upheaval and financial harm to students and their families from these decisions and have provided appropriate refunds.
 The University, unfortunately, has not followed the pattern of many of its peers.